SantiCalabro/SantiCalabro/README.md

 * Laravel + PHP
 * Express
 * Gatsby

-:rocket: What I love the most about development is the possibility of bringing solutions to real life problems and transforming it, so I'm planning to add Kotlin and Swift to that list in a short future, and expand my horizons to Mobile Developement.

 I hope you enjoy checking out my work.
 Feel free to <a
             href="https://www.linkedin.com/in/santiago-calabro/"